Water leaks

 • Seal welds with damaged seals.

-• If a leak is found in the heater or ventilation system housing, the drain holes should be checked first.
+• If a leak is detected in the heater or ventilation system housing, the drain holes should be checked first.

 NOTE: Damaged foam waterproofing should always be replaced.